Colorado School of Mines (Engineering Physics)

 I have used and worked with the Microsoft Windows operating system since 1995 (Windows 95).
 Since then, I have had extensive experience in using and navigating through Windows ME, Windows XP, Windows Vista, and Windows 7, which is the latest (and in my opinion best) operating system to be released by Microsoft, and the OS I primarily use everyday.

 I am qualified to tutor in physics for various reasons.
-I have two degrees in physics (B.S. in Engineering Physics and an M.S. in Applied Physics), and I'm currently working towards a PhD in Physics at USC.
+I have several degrees in physics (B.S. in Engineering Physics and an two M.S. degrees in Applied Physics and Quantum Optics), and I'm currently working towards a PhD in Physics.
 I've taught various lab courses in physics, as well as worked as a TA for physics courses ranging from the high school level to the graduate school level.
 Finally, I have been tutoring physics to other students since I began learning physics several years ago in high school.

 I was born in Argentina, and though I mostly grew up in Los Angeles, I learned Spanish and English at the same time.
 In preschool and elementary school, I was taught to read, write, and speak English exclusively.
 At the same time, however, I was taught to do the same for Spanish in my home, wherein I exclusively spoke Spanish with my parents while learning how to read and write.
 Additionally, I took an advanced course in Spanish as an undergraduate in college, and passed with flying colors.